Crux

 namestringUnique plugin name for debugging

-install(runtime: Readonly<CruxRuntime>) => CruxPluginResultInstall hooks into the runtime
+install(hooks: Readonly<CruxHooks>) => CruxPluginResultInstall hooks into the hook store

-CruxPluginResult extends Partial<CruxRuntime> with optional dispose?: () => void.
+CruxPluginResult extends Partial<CruxHooks> with optional dispose?: () => void.

 Built-in pluginPackage

-withDevtools(options)@crux/core/observability — name 'crux:devtools'
+withDevtools(options)@use-crux/core/observability, name 'crux:devtools'

-withTelemetry(options?)@crux/otel — name 'crux:otel'
+withTelemetry(options?)@use-crux/otel, name 'crux:otel'

-mergeRuntime(base, patch)
+mergeHooks(base, patch)

-Compose two runtimes with fan-out semantics:
+Compose two hook states with fan-out semantics:

-• Hooks — both handlers fire for every event
+• Hooks: both handlers fire for every event

-• Middleware — patch wraps base
+• Middleware: patch wraps base

-• Collector — last-write-wins
+• Collector: last-write-wins

-applyPlugins(plugins, initialRuntime)
+applyPlugins(plugins, initialHooks)

 Observability context

-import { observe } from '@crux/core/observability'
+import { observe } from "@use-crux/core/observability";

 withSession(sessionId, fn)